New Destructive Malware Intentionally Bricks IoT Devices

 It's certainly vigilante.
 But given the societal harm being caused by shoddy IOT devices, bricking them is quite arguably noble.
 Also, this could be good for the affected users too.
 Would you rather have your cheap IOT device fail and realize something is wrong with it or have it become an entry point for stealing critical data from your network or infecting your important devices with ransomware?

-At least if your device breaks, you realize something is
+At least if your device breaks, you realize something is wrong with it and can complain to the manufacturer for a refund instead of it spying on you and/or serving as a node in a criminal's botnet.

 Re: (Score:2)